-The nature of this weekend is obviously very weather dependent.
+The nature of our activities is obviously very weather dependent.
 For example, if there is no snow, we can’t go skiing.
-However, there are plenty of opportunities to get active and have fun regardless of what Mother Nature throws at us, but keep your fingers and toes crossed for lots of snow!
+However, there are plenty of opportunities to get active and have fun regardless of what Mother Nature throws at us, but keep your fingers and toes crossed and hope she plays ball!

 Outdoor ‘people’ have many rules and quirks, but one thing we can all agree on: COTTON KILLS!
 When cotton gets wet, it loses all of its insulating abilities.
 It keeps water close to your skin, facilitating body cooling.
 Anything synthetic or wool is better for outdoor activewear and socks.
 Think wool, fleece, lycra, polypropelene, etc. Wearing many thin layers of clothing is also better than wearing a couple big heavy layers – that way you can adjust for the weather and your activity level.

 Warm campers are happy campers.
-We’ll have the lodge all to ourselves, so bring more than you need and dress for the day.
 Don’t stress if you don’t have the most technical feather count in your jacket, there’s no need to spend lots of money.
-Dress for outside winter activity the best you know how.
+Dress for the outdoor activity the best you know how.
 Remember, you’ll be generating warmth while moving outside, and getting cold when we stop.
 So, bring layers for optimal warmth and comfort.
 There’s no telling what the weather will be like – so come prepared for everything!